Georgekoulaxidis/SingleLaneBridge/README.md

-In the following sources we are dealing with a problem, which is known as The Single Lane Bridge.
+In the program we are dealing with a problem, which is known as The Single Lane Bridge.
 In this problem, we have Threads that are represented as Red and Blue cars and they are coming from both sides of a bridge and they want to cross it.
 The main issue is that only one car at a time is able to cross the bridge.
 In this essay we developt four different scenarios, that have to do with the way that the cars (Threads) are passing the bridge.